-A monitor is a student, generally in their second year or higher, hired to assist in the Digital Language Centre.
+A monitor is a student, generally in their second year or higher, hired to assist in the Digital Learning Centre.

 Some of the most common tasks of the student monitor are:

 a task schedule posted on the wall in each lab lists the tasks that should be accomplished by each shift.
 It is the responsibility of each monitor to check whether the appointed tasks have been finished, and if not, to complete them.

 Applicants who show the characteristics that match those of the ideal monitor and whose command of the language of study and understanding of its grammar are sufficient will be considered as potential monitors.
 The Digital Language Centre's priorities are:

 Potential French and German monitors are interviewed and tested on their grammatical knowledge and fluency.
 Once they have passed, they need not receive a second interview or test in later semesters.

 Applications can be obtained in SN 4030 or SN-4022, or online.

 All monitors must attend an initial training session at the beginning of each trimester.
 This session is usually broken into 2-3 components.
 The initial training session is an opportunity to meet all of the monitors that you will be working with over the semester.
 It also reviews basic operation of the DLC and how to deal with the students.
 Theses sessions also provide the ideal opportunity to go through all of the changes that have occurred between semesters.